List of Bakugan Battle Brawlers video games: Bakugan Dimensions (2010)

-Bakugan: Dimensions was a free online world where people from all around the world could battle, collect Bakugan, and battle with other gamers.
-It resembled Marucho's Bakugan Interspace.
-It was only available for users from the U.S., Canada, and Australia.
+Bakugan: Dimensions was a web-based massively multiplayer online game developed by Flying Lab Software.
+Players could battle each other and could obtain new Bakugan in-game using "DNA codes" found on real-life Bakugan toys.
+The game was only available for users from the U.S., Canada, and Australia.
 It closed down on June 30, 2011 for unknown reasons.

 Bakugan Battle Brawlers: Arcade Battler (2010)

 An arcade game only available in Japan.
 Players can use their cards in the packs, which is very similar to the first video game.
-It is based on the second season.
+It is based on the anime's second season.